 VALUING A PHUKET PROPERTY

-When a seller advertises a property the price is their notion of the home’s worth, but the only true valuation comes when they find a buyer who agrees with them.
+When a seller advertises a property in Phuket, the price is their notion of the home’s worth, but the only true valuation comes when they find a buyer who agrees with them.
 Value is therefore far more subjective than price.

 If no one is willing to pay the price being asked, the property is being over-valued.
-That is not to say it wasn’t worth that price 6 months earlier, or that won’t be worth that much again one day, but in the here and now, that is not the value.
+That is not to say it wasn’t worth that price 6 months earlier, or that it won’t be worth that much again one day, but in the here and now, that is not the value.

 The following offers an idea of how buyers (and sellers) in Phuket arrive at their notions of what a property is worth.